isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/in-stream-setup.md

 **Create a New Ad**

 * Click on Ads
-* Select New Ad&nbsp;and choose&nbsp;the type of Pre-roll unit and duration you'd like to run.
-Keep in mind that the the duration of the ad will affect inventory&nbsp;availability.
+* Select New Ad and choose the type of Pre-roll unit and duration you'd like to run.
+Keep in mind that the the duration of the ad will affect inventory availability.

 **Upload the Video**

 [ ![instream uploader](assets/instream-uploader.png)](assets/instream-uploader.png)

 * Upload Video: Raw creative asset.
-See&nbsp; [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
+See  [Ad Specs.](../../../user-guide/planning/ad-formats/ad-specs.md)
 * Use Existing Video: Use a previously uploaded video to create a new ad.
 * Advanced: VAST Tag URL.
 Use a [3rd Party Ad Tag](3rd-party-tracking-adserving/ad-tags.md) to serve your ad.

-    * The ad server must be [TubeMogul Certified](https://www.tubemogul.com/company/partners/ad-serving-and-rich-media/)prior to campaign launch.&nbsp;If your ad server is not named, please contact [platform_support@tubemogul.com](mailto:playtimesupport@tubemogul.com) to test your ad tag.
+    * The ad server must be [TubeMogul Certified](https://www.tubemogul.com/company/partners/ad-serving-and-rich-media/)prior to campaign launch.
+If your ad server is not named, please contact [platform_support@tubemogul.com](mailto:playtimesupport@tubemogul.com) to test your ad tag.

 **Configure the Ad**